Tsubame88/Data-Analyst-in-PowerBI_Inventory/README.md

 ## Preliminary
   Its time to put our results together to find the good insights that can be interesting for our futur report

+  + " Grow a fly trap or sunflower in tin "   is lead in sale
+  + " Doughnut lip gloss "  was sold faster
+  + " Set od 6 soldiers skittles " has the most increase in percent of total revenue from 2020 to 2021
+  + All of 3 items are in class A

-  Woodland Charlotte Bag is in A Class and has the most increase in sale from 2020 to 2021 in comparision to others.
+ " Doughnut lip gloss " was sold fastest in 2021 and has the most increase in sale from 2020 to 2021 in comparision to others.
 That means it was ordered more than others in 2021.

 ## Objective